 - Up to 22 hours if taken throughout the year

-Eligibility criteria applies - Not all 3 and 4 year olds are entitled to the additional 15 hours.
+Eligibility criteria apply - Not all 3 and 4-year-olds are entitled to the additional 15 hours.

 In general, families where one parent does not work (or neither parent works) are not be eligible for these additional hours.

 To be eligible both parents need to be working (or the sole parent is working in a lone parent family), and each parent earns a weekly minimum equivalent to 16 hours at national minimum wage or living wage, and less than £100,000 per year.